sciencehistory/scihist_digicoll/README.md

 $ rake db:setup
 ```

+### AWS credentials

+Configure your local machine with AWS credentials using standard AWS ways, such as the `aws configure`. https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

+We recommend _not_ storing "super-user" credentials as your "default" profile.
+Instead,
+store credentials with limited access.
+Such as a `dev` user set up for you personally,
+using our IAM group/shared policy `dev_users`.

+You may also need to configure the aws region (`us-east-1`).

+If you do want to run the Rails app with a different AWS profile, just set `AWS_PROFILE` env var when running a rails command -- on command line, in shell with `export`.

+### Start development instance

 Start a development Solr instance with `./bin/rake solr:start`.

 Run app with `./rails server`, it will be available at `http://localhost:3000`.

+### Deploying

 To interact with our deployment infrastructure on [heroku](heroku.com), see [Heroku Developer Setup](https://chemheritage.atlassian.net/l/c/FsTqq6DV) in our wiki.